seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Exeunt*

 ### SCENE IX.
 Belmont.
-A room in PORTIA’S house.
+A room in PORTIA'S house.

 *Enter NERISSA with a Servitor*

 **NERISSA**
 Quick, quick, I pray thee; draw the curtain straight:
-The Prince of Arragon hath ta’en his oath,
+The Prince of Arragon hath ta'en his oath,
 And comes to his election presently.

 *Flourish of cornets.
 Enter the PRINCE OF ARRAGON, PORTIA, and their trains*

 **PORTIA**
 Behold, there stand the caskets, noble prince:
-If you choose that wherein I am contain’d,
+If you choose that wherein I am contain'd,
 Straight shall our nuptial rites be solemnized:
 But if you fail, without more speech, my lord,
 You must be gone from hence immediately.

 **ARRAGON**
-I am enjoin’d by oath to observe three things:
+I am enjoin'd by oath to observe three things:
 First, never to unfold to any one
-Which casket ’twas I chose; next, if I fail
+Which casket 'twas I chose; next, if I fail
 Of the right casket, never in my life
 To woo a maid in way of marriage: Lastly,
 If I do fail in fortune of my choice,